TIPWelcome to my CS205 lecture notes! Because the lecture is not in English, I will try my best to translate it.

 Question from slides: Is

-cannot be copied because it represents exclusive ownership.
+unique_ptr<int> up6 = up1;OK?
+Why?
+Answer: No, it’s not OK.std::unique_ptrcannot be copied because it represents exclusive ownership.
 This line would cause a compilation error.
-Ownership must be transferred usingstd::move(up1)
+Ownership must be transferred usingstd::move(up1).

 2.2 std::shared_ptr